ethereum/go-ethereum/docs/_interface/mining.md

 ---

 This document explains how to set up geth for mining.
-The Ethereum wiki also has a [page about mining](eth-wiki-mining), be sure to check that one as well.
+The Ethereum wiki also has a [page about mining](https://eth.wiki/en/fundamentals/mining), be sure to check that one as well.

 Mining is the process through which new blocks are created.
 Geth actually creates new blocks all the time, but these blocks need to be secured through proof-of-work so they